 - To make the streusel, toss together the all-purpose flour, butter, and brown sugar in a small bowl.
 Set aside.

-- In the bowl of a stand mixer or using a handheld mixer cream together the butter, brown sugar, and confectioners sugar for 2 minutes until smooth and creamy.
+- In the bowl of a stand mixer or using a handheld mixer cream together the granulated sugar, butter, and brown sugar at medium-high speed for 4 minutes until pale and fluffy.

 - Add the eggs, buttermilk, vanilla extract, lemon juice, and lemon zest.
 Beat for one minute on medium speed until everything is combined and smooth.
 Scrape down the sides of the bowl as needed.